d3ltaV/NMH-Navigator/docs/SRS.md

   - Students want an easy website to use and refer to information without having to do extensive research themselves.
 - **Secondary users: Advisors**
   - Advisors can use this website to help direct advisees to the right information and help them formulate their academic and extracurricular plans.
-- **Admin/Moderators: Students who are creating this project**
-  - Grace, Joelle, Lorcan, Angelina, Siddiqi, and Loli—part of the Sprint Planning Team—will be in charge of handling student input on the website to ensure all content published is appropriate.

 ### 2.2 General Constraints

 - User data (emails, passwords) must be stored securely
-- The system should comply with NMH data privacy expectations.
+- The system should comply with NMH data privacy expectations
-- The website should function on modern browsers and standard devices used across NMH.
+- The website should function on modern browsers and standard devices used across NMH

 ### 2.3 Assumptions and Dependencies